shuichiro-makigaki/mendeley_cli/README.md

 # How to get Mendeley API token

-To create, update and delete resources in your Mendeley library via Mendeley API, OAUTH2 flow is required.
+To create, update, and delete resources in your Mendeley library via Mendeley API, OAUTH2 flow is required.
-We have to register and mark this mendeley_cli as a trusted application in your mendeley (Elsevier) account by yourself.
+We have to register and mark this mendeley_cli as a trusted application in your Mendeley (Elsevier) account by yourself.

 ## 1. Register mendeley_cli as a trusted app